I get many questions of how to improve singing and vocal recordings. Here I’m going to share some simple tips and tricks. This tutorial will cover:

 But if you still want to sing from the beginning to the end, I would recommend you to sing verse 1, 2, 3 and then go back to verse 1 and sing that one last.
 Then you perhaps get that consistency anyway.

-I prefer to have at least five or six takes of every part and is often the second last part that’s the best.
+I prefer to have at least five or six takes of every part and it’s often the second last part that’s the best.
 I don’t know why, but that’s an experience I have.

 Dubs and harmonies